c-m-a/tic-tac-toe-ruby/README.md

 ## Instructions

-This computer game is a implementation of "Tic Tac Toe" (American English) or "Noughts and crosses" (British English) where you have a piece or paper with a 3x3 grid, one of the players can choose between 2 figures such as "X" or "O" and anyone can choose to play the first move; the player who fills 3 Xs or Os in a vertical, horizontal or diagonal line wins.
+This computer game is a implementation of "Tic Tac Toe" (American English) or "Noughts and crosses" (British English) where you have a piece or paper with a 3x3 grid, to play the game one of the players can choose between 2 figures such as "X" or "O" and anyone can choose to play the first move; the player who fills 3 Xs or Os in a vertical, horizontal or diagonal line wins.